DeathHacks/DeathHack/_pages/Cheatsheet.md

 #### User Access Controls (UAC)

+The [UACME](https://github.com/hfiref0x/UACME) project maintains a list of UAC bypasses, including information on the affected Windows build number, the technique used, and if Microsoft has issued a security update to fix it

 ##### UAC Group Policy

 | **Group Policy Setting** | **Registry Key** | **Default Setting** |